Original Framework

 Values

-Identifying and strengthening the shared ideals and beliefs that guide positive behaviour and community connection.
+Identifying and strengthening the shared ideals and beliefs that guide positive choices and community connection.

 Community